lebashir/tme/README.md

 ### File Collection:
-    1. Find all files ending in '*.test.js' recursively thought a folder
+    1. Find all files ending in '*.test.js' recursively through a folder
     2. Store a reference to each file we find
     3. After getting a full list of the test files, execute them one by one